 The answer lies in a programming concept called scope.
 Every variable that is created takes up memory on the computer in which the program is running.
 This is true regardless of whether the code is on a MUD or on your own computer.
 In order to ensure that this memory is made available when you are finished with it, the computer frees up the memory it has allocated once the variable falls out of scope.
 Variables that are defined within a function are called local variables, and exist only as long as that function is executing.

-Once your search\rock function has finished executing, the memory location occupied by the found variable is released.
-Then, when it is searched again, a new variable is setup and starts with the value 0 until it is again set by later code.
-The scope of the variable is the function in which it is defined.
-That also means that you cannot make use of that variable in other functions.
+Once your search_rock function has finished executing, the memory location occupied by the found variable is released and its value is forgotten.
+Then, when the rock is searched again, a new variable is set up; and like all new variables in LPC, this new variable starts out with the value 0.
+Our previous setting of found to 1 is irrelevant - the found we have this time round is a different variable!

+The scope of a local variable is the function in which it is defined.
+This also means that you cannot make use of that variable in other functions.

-We can move a variable declaration to the start of the object itself, after the inherit and before the setup:
+We can move a variable declaration to the start of the object itself, after we tell it what to inherit and before the setup:

 '''

 #include <tasks.h>

 #include "path.h"

 inherit "/std/room/outside";

 int found;

-void setup() {
+void setup() { '''

-'''